 My name is Scott Alexander Edgar.
 I grew up in a “Latter-day Saint Home.”
-That is, we were members of the Church of Jesus Christ of Latter-day Saints.
-In the mid-1800s, early “Mormon” missionaries sent from America to Europe to share the Good News of the Restoration.
+That is to say, we were members of the Church of Jesus Christ of Latter-day Saints.
+In the mid-1800s, early “Mormon” missionaries were sent from America to Europe to share “the Good News” of the Restoration of the Gospel of Jesus Christ.
 Many of my ancestors (on both sides of my family) were taught in their home countries (England, Scotland, and Holland) and were converted to the Church of Jesus Christ of Latter-day Saints.
-My pioneer ancestor’s surnames were Edgar, McKay, Timpson, Strickland, Noorda, and Wezenaar.
-Because of their faith and commitment to the restored Gospel of Jesus Christ, these noble ancestors of mine followed the call of a Prophet of God (Brigham Young) and immigrated to America.
+My ancestors’ surnames were: Edgar, McKay, Timpson, Strickland, Noorda, Wezenaar, Brown and Carr.
+Because of their faith and commitment to the restored Gospel of Jesus Christ, these noble ancestors of mine followed the call of a living Prophet of God (Brigham Young) and immigrated to America.
 They were early pioneers who left their homelands and made their way by ship to American ports.
-Once on American soil, they fitted out wagons and handcarts, joined wagon trains, and moved slowly but deliberately across American and Indian lands to Zion in the Salt Lake Valley of the Utah Territory.
-I am forever grateful to these brave ancestors of mine.
-I am grateful for their testimonies, their sacrifices, and their commitments to the Gospel of Jesus Christ.
+Once on American soil, they fitted out wagons and handcarts, joined wagon trains, and moved slowly but deliberately across American and Indian lands to “Zion” in the Salt Lake Valley of the Utah Territory.
+I am forever grateful to these faithful, brave and determined ancestors of mine.
+I am grateful for their testimonies, their sacrifices, and their commitments to the Restored Gospel of Jesus Christ.
 They are my family heritage and an important part of who I am.

 I was the only son of five children: Karen (my older sister), me, Nancy, Laurie, and Robin.
-Our parents were formally divorced in August 1956.
+Sadly, our parents were formally divorced in August 1956.
 Then, in the Summer of 1962, after my mother’s second divorce, we moved with her and our two stepbrothers (Tony and John), to San Jose (CA).
 In 1964, I graduated from Cupertino High School.
-And, shortly afterwards, I moved by myself to Southern California (Garden Grove) to spend time with my dad.
-His band (the Mel Edgar Trio) was playing nightly at a nice hotel lounge across the street from Disneyland.
-While there, I attended one semester of college at Orange Coast College, Costa Mesa (CA).
-I lived with dad for about six months, then he took a “gig” in Elko (NV), and I decided to return home to San Jose.
+And, shortly afterwards, I moved by myself to Southern California (Garden Grove) to spend time with my father.
+His dance band (the Mel Edgar Trio) was playing nightly at a nice hotel lounge across the street from Disneyland.
+While living there with my father, I attended one semester of college at Orange Coast College, Costa Mesa (CA).
+I lived with Dad for about six months, then he took a “gig” in Elko (NV), and I decided to return home to San Jose.
 Back in San Jose, I attended another semester of college, this time at Foothill College, Los Altos Hills (CA).

 When I turned 19 years old, I was given an opportunity to serve a two-year proselyting mission for the Church of Jesus Christ of Latter-day Saints.
 The Vietnam War was just ramping up and many of my friends were being drafted into military service.
-There were limits on the number of young men who could serve as missionaries.
-Many young men were being drafted to fill the manpower needs of the military.
-Fortunately, I was granted a ministerial deferment (for two years), which allowed me to accept a two-year mission assignment, and I was assigned to the North Central States Mission.
+At that time, because of the war, there were limits on the number of young men who could serve as missionaries for the Church.
+Many young men were being drafted to fill the growing manpower needs of the military.
+Fortunately, I was granted a “ministerial deferment” (for two years), which allowed me to accept a two-year mission assignment, and I was assigned to the North Central States Mission.
+I began full-time missionary Service on Mar 21, 1966.
 My mission home was in Minneapolis, Minnesota.
-Full-time missionary work changed the direction of my life.
+Full-time missionary service positively changed the direction of my life.
 Not only was I able to teach the truths of the restored gospel of Jesus Christ, but I was also able to mature and learn valuable and important life principles.
 I learned who I was, and I gained a firm testimony of the Lord Jesus Christ.
-In addition, I gained valuable life skills and good habits, such as goal setting, self-discipline, punctuality, personal cleanliness, self-reliance, kindness to others, and so much more.
+In addition, I gained valuable life skills and good habits …such as goal setting, self-discipline, punctuality, personal cleanliness, self-reliance, kindness to others, and so much more.

 Military Service: United States Air Force